 If you live in a retirement home, depending on your arrangement you may need Contents and Buildings Insurance or just Contents Insurance.

 If you are a landlord, you should know that covering the building itself is the landlord’s responsibility.
-You will need to ensure that the correct buildings insurance is in place, whether you are renting out a house or flat.
+You will need to ensure that the correct building insurance is in place, whether you are renting out a house or flat.
 Read more about landlord’s buildings and contents insurance.

-Home contents insurance protects your possessions against accidental damage, loss and theft.
+Home contents insurance protects your possessions against accidental damage, loss, and theft.
 This can cover a range of unexpected incidents, such as fire, flooding, natural disasters, vandalism, and theft.
 Items that may be covered in your policy, for example, include:

 Some policies include coverage for possessions outside the home as well.

-You can tailor your cover according to the cost of the possessions you own, the level of cover you need and what may already be covered under the landlord’s insurance.
+You can tailor your cover according to the cost of the possessions you own, the level of cover you need, and what may already be covered under the landlord’s insurance.

-If you have high value items that cannot be covered under your typical contents insurance policy, you may want to consider taking out additional cover specifically for this single item.
+If you have high-value items that cannot be covered under your typical contents insurance policy, you may want to consider taking out additional cover specifically for this single item.

-Accidental damage cover is for, as the name suggests, accidents such as spilled drinks, smashed mirrors etc. You may want to add this cover to your insurance policy.
+Accidental damage cover is for, as the name suggests, accidents such as spilled drinks, smashed mirrors, etc. You may want to add this cover to your insurance policy.
 Bear in mind that not all damage to your landlord’s property will be covered under this policy.
 For example, general wear and tear to the property cannot typically be claimed for.

-If you have personal belongings that are worth a £1,000 or less and require cover for when carried by you outside of the home – for example, a bicycle, your phone, a laptop, or a piece of jewellery – you may want additional cover for these items.
+If you have personal belongings that are worth £1,000 or less and require cover for when carried by you outside of the home – for example, a bicycle, your phone, a laptop, or a piece of jewellery – you may want additional cover for these items.

 This addition will ensure you can protect your belongings when they are out of the house, such as if your bike was stolen when locked up safely in public.

-How do I make a claim?
+How Do I Make a Claim?

 You will be able to find the full details on how to make a claim if you need to in your policy documents.
-You can also login to your portal on our website to access your documents.
+You can also log in to your portal on our website to access your documents.

 Find out more about home insurance from Surewise – you can have peace of mind and protection for your possessions in a matter of minutes.